MethodologyMethodologyCoverage

 ReadingMeaning

-15%Strong discipline—holding price on 85% of fleet
+~15%Strong discipline—holding price on most of the fleet

 70%+Aggressive discounting—potential inventory pressure